-So often a person has an image, a spark of a memory that is saturated with emotion.
+Often a person has an image, a spark of a memory, that is saturated with emotion.
 Many times there is an ambiguity to these images; a vagueness in a crystal clear moment.
 Through the use of paper collage and paint I not only try to capture a narrative moment but also find a way that memory can be visualized and experienced.

 Each painting is layered with several images.
-I begin by creating an abstract image with several different types of paper; colored tissue paper, handmade Japanese papers, maps of different cities, pages from old romantic novels and sheet music.
-At this stage I try to create an aura of a place.
-Often I try to create a whimsical unpredictable setting for the imagery.
+I begin by creating an abstract image with several different types of paper: colored tissue paper, handmade Japanese papers, maps of different cities, pages from old romantic novels and sheet music.
+At this stage, I try to create an aura of a place, crafting a whimsical unpredictable setting for the imagery.

 Throughout the creation of this work I constantly remind myself that I am trying to visually capture memories.
 By doing this I try to remind the viewer that it is through memories that we define ourselves and our world.